Konami33/Ansible-Labs/lab 02/README.md

 # Installing Nginx Using Ansible

-In this lab, we will walk through the process of installing `Nginx` on a remote server using Ansible.`Nginx` is a high-performance web server and reverse proxy that is widely used for serving static content, load balancing, and handling HTTP and HTTPS traffic.
+In this lab, we will walk through the process of installing `Nginx` on remote servers using Ansible.`Nginx` is a high-performance web server and reverse proxy that is widely used for serving static content, load balancing, and handling HTTP and HTTPS traffic.

 ![alt text](https://github.com/Konami33/Ansible-Labs/raw/main/lab%2002/images/image-4.png)